 It’s a better experience for the candidate and lets them “show their work,” so to speak: how they think and communicate, not just the end result.
 And, the completed assessment results in a body of work that can be graded anonymously, improving equity.

-Strengths-based: Our rubrics operate under the principle that a good assessment recognizes the diversity of talent – there are many ways for a candidate to be a strong fit for a role.
+Our rubrics operate under the principle that a good assessment recognizes the diversity of talent – there are many ways for a candidate to be a strong fit for a role.
+Consider these examples:

 Our rubric system is designed to view candidates from multiple angles, and keep track of the ways that they shine.
 That way, candidates can feel confident that their strengths are seen, and hiring managers can feel confident that they’re not excluding candidates who might seem unconventional, but are still a great fit.